Ramsha63014/Phase_2/README.md

 1) List down at-least 10 design alternatives.
 ### Design Alternative 1:
+This design alternative will provide user with an interface in which user can show their screen to other users by just clicking a button.
+It will also show some options where users can chat easily or show some of their reactions.
+There will be an option with which user can talk to each other, or can ask queries.

 ### Design Alternative 2:
-In this design alternative, the complete focus is on the interface in which user is going to perform a task performing in which user can create a new task.
+In this design alternative, the complete focus is on the interface in which user is going to perform a task performing in which user can create a new task by just clicking a "+" (plus) button.
 And there will be some options in which user can delete, save or update a task.
+Beside this, user can limit time and date.
+There is also an option where user can set some of the points.

 ### Design Alternative 3:
+This deign alternative will provide user an interface where they can set a title or give instruction such as, user can specify the question, the correct answer, number of points for each question, and time limit to solve.

 ### Design Alternative 4: